Executive Summary

 It starts with a well-worn pattern.

 A founder walks into the office on Monday morning, ready to tackle the week.
 Within five minutes, someone pops in: “Can you review this quote before I send it?”
 Another team member wants approval on a marketing initiative.
 A third is waiting to run a hiring decision by you.
-By lunch, you’ve made 20 micro-decisions no one else felt empowered to own.
-And before you know it, it’s Thursday, and you haven’t had the time for the projects you really needed to tackle.
+By lunch, you have made 20 micro-decisions no one else felt empowered to own.
+And before you know it, it is Thursday, and you have not had the time for the projects you really needed to tackle.

 You built the company.
-You’re proud of it.
-But now, you’ve become the default decision-maker.
-And it’s costing you more than time.
-It’s costing your peace of mind.
+You are proud of it.
+But now you have become the default decision-maker.
+And it is costing you more than time.
+It is costing your peace of mind.

 The Hidden Cost of Being the Hero

 What begins as value-adding involvement often turns into organizational dependency.
 Teams look up instead of stepping up.
-Managers hesitate, unsure whether they’re empowered.
+Managers hesitate, unsure whether they are empowered.
 You feel increasingly stretched, and the growth you worked so hard for begins to slow.

 - Your team stays in task mode